board nominating and governance committee

 - The Committee shall evaluate in conjunction with the Management Compensation Committee, the chief executive officer's performance.

-- The Committee shall recommend Board committee assignments and appointment of corporate officers to the Board of Directors.
+- The Committee shall recommend any appointment of corporate officers to the Board of Directors.

 - The Committee shall review and approve any employee Director standing for election for outside for-profit boards of directors.